wepsim/wepsim/README.md

 <a name="install-wepsim-as-pwa"/>

-### 2.a) Install WepSIM as Progressive Web Application (iOS, Android, Windows, Linux, etc.)
+### 2.a) Install WepSIM (iOS, Android, Windows, Linux, etc.)

-+ Please, follow those actions:
++ WepSIM can be installed on Android 5.0+ from the Goole Play Store at https://play.google.com/store/apps/details?id=es.uc3m.inf.arcos.wepsim
++ From other platforms please follow those steps in order to install WepSIM as a Progressive Web Application (PWA):

 Step   | iOS                       |  Android                  | Action to perform
 ------:|:-------------------------:|:-------------------------:|:------------------